coder966/spring-boot-starter-multi-security-realms/README.md

 A realm is a scope of operations.
 A security realm is a security scope which defines protected resources and users in that realm.

 For example, suppose you have a multi-tenant online e-store application.
-This application probably have these types of users:
+This application probably support these types of users:

-- admin users / support users (realm)
+- admin users / helpdesk users (realm)
 - store owner users (realm)
 - store customer users (realm)

-These different user types are probably authenticated (login mechanism/flow/steps) and authorized (different protected APIs) differently.
+These different user types are probably authenticated (login mechanism/flow/steps) and authorized (protected APIs) differently.
 Configuring this in Spring can be tricky and a bit complicated.
 You can even potentially introduce security bugs if you try to implement these features manually.